ncayllahua/GigisPizzaHOL/serverless/fn_pizza_discount_upload.md

         return campaign;
     } */
 ```
-The setCamapignDiscount method is used to send a discount campaign to ATP DB via ORDS and create a new File in CAMPAIGN Table.
+The setCamapignDiscount method is used to send a discount campaign to ATP DB via ORDS and create a new row in CAMPAIGN Table.
 Responses vary depends on the response type: INSERTED if the response is a StatusCode = HTTP_CREATED or ERROR otherwise.
 ```java
     /************************setCampaignDiscount **********************************
      * insert one row in ATP from a json format data